thespacious/e-portfolio-ui/README.md

 * Quick summary

-	__This repository is intended to hold a client for a web app that act as an e-portfolio, as well as demonstrate the owners ability to organize and manage a project using modern AGILE/SCRUM methodology with support from Atlassian through Bitbucket and JIRA__
+	__This repository is intended to hold a client for a web app that act as an e-portfolio, as well as demonstrate the owners ability to organize and manage a project using modern AGILE/SCRUM methodology with support from Atlassian through Bitbucket and Trello via Zapier__